AdobeDocs/campaign.en/help/common/delivery/using/steps-validating-the-delivery.md

 >[!NOTE]
 >
 >**[!UICONTROL Arbitration]** type typologies are used within the framework of sales pressure management.
-For more on this, refer to [this section](../../mrm/using/about-marketing-resource-management.md).
+For more on this, refer to [this section](../../../v7/mrm/using/about-marketing-resource-management.md) in Campaign Classic v7 documentation.

 ## Change the approval mode {#changing-the-approval-mode}